glowieframework/glowie-website/documentation/v1.x/basic-application-modules/middlewares.md

 php firefly create-middleware --name=MyMiddleware
 ```

-The middleware file have the **exact same name** as the middleware class.
+The middleware file must have the **exact same name** as the middleware class.

 This is the default snippet for a middleware file: